Early Musings

 The Vortex of Tradition

-Once we settled back into our midwest existence, I continued pursuing my education, art, teaching and traveling.
-Most women my age were raising children.
-Some at home, some working.
+Once we settled back into our Midwest existence, I continued pursuing my education, art, teaching and traveling.
+Most women my age were raising children—some at home, some working.

 Worrying that I was getting too old, my concerned friends and family began asking that annoying question, “So, when are you going to start a family?”
 Or worse yet, as I held the baby of a family member or friend, “Oh, that baby looks good on you”.
 Argh!!!
 It truly is no one’s business.
 These are decisions that deserve a great deal more consideration than following societal dictates and conventions.

-I was in my 30’s and the scrutiny from family, friends and community was palpable.
+I was in my 30s, and the scrutiny from family, friends, and community was palpable.
 And the imposed pressure of that damn biological clock was messing with my ovaries.
 To make matters even more strange, my spouse had a bet with his work colleague/best friend about whose wife was going to get pregnant first.
 At ten years younger than me, she won the bet.
 Their son is 9 months older than our daughter.
 When I think of that bet now, I cringe.

 At least this pregnancy was planned, unlike when I was 18.